IRHPC/irhpc.github.io/docs/intro.md

 # Acknowledgement

-We kindly request users to acknowledge the resources and user support provided by the Icelandic Research electronic-Infrastructure (IREI) in publications.
+We kindly request users to acknowledge the resource and user support provided by the Icelandic Research electronic-Infrastructure (IREI) in publications.
 An example is provided below

 :::note Acknowledgement
 Computer resources, data storage and user support are provided by the Division of Information Technology of the University of Iceland through the Icelandic Research e-Infrastructure project, funded by the Icelandic Centre of Research infrastructure fund.
 :::

+Similarly, it will be beneficial to all parties involved for us to be notified of any publications published which makes use of the resources.
+A notification should be sent to "help@hi.is" with title "Elja Publication".